xmtp/xmtp-web/packages/react-sdk/README.md

 );
 ```

-### Creating a client
+### Create a client

 The `useClient` hook allows you to initialize, disconnect, and access the XMTP client instance.
 It also exposes the error and loading states of the client.

-It requires passing in a connected wallet that implements the [Signer](https://github.com/xmtp/xmtp-js/blob/main/src/types/Signer.ts) interface.
+The hook requires passing in a connected wallet that implements the [Signer](https://github.com/xmtp/xmtp-js/blob/main/src/types/Signer.ts) interface.

-For more information about this process, see the [XMTP-JS docs](https://github.com/xmtp/xmtp-js#creating-a-client).
+To learn more about this process, see [Create a client](https://github.com/xmtp/xmtp-js#creating-a-client) in the `xmtp-js` SDK docs.

 **Type**